kostya-gh/stocks_prediction/README.md

-# I am trying to predict stock prices.
+# Statistical analysis and prediction of stock prices in Russia.